Groups Acting Acylindrically on Trees: 3-Manifold Groups

-Assume for contradiction that this splitting is trivial, so for some vertex $v\in V(\Gamma)$ $G_v=\pi_1(M)$.
-It follows that the splitting $(\Gamma, \mathfrak{G})$ must be an amalgam $A*_{G_e}B$, else it would be an HNN-extension of $G_v$ over $G_e$, so $G_v\neq\pi_1(M)$.
-Without loss of generality we therefore have that $G_e=A$.
-Since $S$ is two sided it must locally separate $M$, and so since the cut along $S$ induces an amalgam we must have that $S$ separates $M$ into two components $M_1$ and $M_2$ with $A=\pi_1(M_1)$ and $B=\pi_1(M_2)$.
-Then by assumption we have that $\pi_1(S)=\pi_1(M_1)$, and $S$ is a connected component of $\partial M_1$, so by Theorem~\ref{thm:HempelIBundles} $M_1\cong S\times I$.
-This implies that $M_1$ has exactly one other boundary component $S'$ that is isotopic to $S$, and we therefore have that $S$ is isotopic to $S'$ in $M$.
-This gives the desired contradiction, as $S$ is not isotopic to any boundary components of $M$ by assumption.
+Assume for contradiction that this splitting is trivial, so $G_v=G$ for some vertex $v\in V(\Gamma)$.
+The graph $\Gamma$ has one edge, which corresponds to $\Sigma$, and so $\Gamma$ either has one vertex or two vertices.
+The former of these cannot occur, else $G$ would be an HNN extension of $G_v$, so $G_v\neq G$.
+We may thus assume that the splitting $(\Gamma, \mathfrak{G})$ is an amalgam decomposition $G\cong G_v*_{H}A$ for some subgroup $A$, with $\pi_1(\Sigma)=H=A$.
+Since $\Sigma$ is $2$-sided it must locally separate $M$, and so since the cut along $\Sigma$ induces an amalgam we must have that $\Sigma$ separates $M$ into two components $M_1$ and $M_2$ with $A=\pi_1(M_1)$ and $G_v=\pi_1(M_2)$.
+By assumption we have that $\pi_1(\Sigma)=\pi_1(M_1)$, $\Sigma$ is a connected component of $\partial M_1$ that is not a sphere, projective plane or disc, and $M_1$ contains no $2$-sided projective plane as it is a submanifold of $M$ which itself contains no such subsurface.
+Furthermore, $M_1$ is irreducible as any incompressible sphere in $M_1$ would represent an incompressible sphere in $M$, and so we may apply Theorem~\ref{thm:HempelIBundles} to see that $M_1\cong \Sigma\times I$.
+This implies that $M_1$ has exactly one other boundary component $\Sigma'$ that is isotopic to $\Sigma$, and we therefore have that $\Sigma$ is isotopic to $\Sigma'$ in $M$.
+This gives the desired contradiction, as $\Sigma$ is not isotopic to any boundary component of $M$ by hypothesis.

-It follows that this splitting is non-trivial, so the action of $\pi_1(M)$ on $(\Gamma, \mathfrak{G})$ is non-elementary by Theorem~\ref{Thm:categorisedActions} that as required, and thus $\pi_1(M)$ is an acylindrically arboreal group.
+It follows that this splitting is non-trivial, so the action of $\pi_1(M)$ on $(\Gamma, \mathfrak{G})$ is non-elementary by Theorem~\ref{Thm:categorisedActions} as required, and thus $\pi_1(M)$ is an acylindrically arboreal group.